 Of the total number of 4,235 hits (2,935 of which relevant), about twice as many are from road EIAs (2,665) than from rail EIAs (1,276).
 Graph 1 shows results for each project type.
-Both, rail and road projects were found to be most affected by “heavy rainfall”, while “drought” was mentioned more often for EIAs of high-voltage power lines than for any other project type.
+Both, rail and road projects were found to be most affected by “heavy rainfall”, while “drought” was mentioned more often in the EIAs for high-voltage power lines than in the EIAs for the other two project types.

-Graph 1: Meteorological phenomena exacerbated by CC (CC stressors) in Austrian EIA documents per project type
+Graph 1: Meteorological phenomena exacerbated by CC (CC stressors) in Austrian EIA documents

 Aspects that can be attributed to possible future CC impacts are heterogeneous (see Graph 2).
 However, for all project types, “erosion” is consistently the most frequently cited aspect.
 It makes up almost half of all hits in high-voltage power projects, slightly more than half in road projects and about 65 % in rail projects.
 In high-voltage power and road projects, “wind throw” has the second highest frequency, with a proportion of 25 % and 30 %, respectively.
 However, it is only in fourth position in rail projects.
 While “wind erosion” plays an important role in road and rail projects – making up about 15 % of hits in both cases, it is mentioned only rarely in connection with high-voltage power projects (approx. 2 %).
 Here “slope sliding” is in third position, making up about 15 % of all hits.
 “Flooding” is found in all three project types, though to a lesser extent.
 With a proportion of 10 %, it is encountered twice as frequently in rail projects than in the two other project types.
 Rail projects are also affected by “slope sliding”, “storm damages” and “low water levels”, though to a lesser extent, while high-voltage power transmission lines are said to be affected by “storm” damages, “drought” and “icing”.

-Graph 2: Relevant hits of potential CC impacts in Austrian EIA documents per project type
+Graph 2: Relevant hits of potential CC impacts in Austrian EIA documents

 EIA primarily considers effects of a project on the environment.
 In this context, CC can lead to an increased susceptibility of environmental issues as well as to risks to the project.
 Exploring linkages with environmental issues, differences between EIAs for different sectors were observed (see Graph 3).
 The sub-issue “forest” was addressed in about 40 % of high-voltage overhead power line EIA files.
 “Soil” (nearly 25 %) and “natural hazards” (about 10 %) were also linked to issues relevant to CC adaptation.
 “Water”, “climate/air”, “animals", “plants”, “habitats” (except forests) and “humans”, on the other hand, were only rarely associated with the search terms.
 About 10 % of the results cannot be attributed to any specific environmental issue.

 In the EIA files for road projects, search terms were most frequently found in connection with “forests” (40 % of relevant results).
 “Soil” and “surface water” were also addressed frequently.
-Results associated with these issues each make up about a quarter of all hits.
+Results associated with these issues make up about a quarter of all hits.
 Roughly 10 % of the hits in road EIA documents revolve around general changes to “climate”.

 In rail projects, it is not “forests”, but “soil” which is mentioned most frequently (about 30 % of relevant hits).
 “Surface water” also had a large number of hits (more than a quarter of relevant hits).
 In contrast to the other two project types, “forests” are only addressed in about 10 % of rail projects.
 “Climate” is referred to twice as often in road than in rail projects (10% and 5%, respectively).
 “Natural hazards”, “plants”, “animals” and “habitats”, as well as “ground water” and “humans”, are addressed only rarely.
 Hits that cannot be attributed to any specific environmental issue make up about 15 %.

-Graph 3: Environmental issues addressed in combination with search terms (Austrian EIA documents)
+Graph 3: Environmental issues addressed in Austrian EIA documents

 4.2.2 German EIAs